llitera/llitera/README.md

-- 👋 Hi, I’m @llitera
+I’m @llitera
-- 👀 I’m interested in ...
-Data Science
+I’m interested in Data Science.
-- 🌱 I’m currently learning ...
-R, Python
+I’m currently learning R and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 llitera/llitera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.